 Negative sentences usually take non-assertive forms but that is not always the case.
 Note that there is a difference in meaning between using assertive and non-assertive words.
 Non-assertive words often imply an unidentifiable thing or person.
 Whereas assertive words imply an identifiable thing or person.

 ✓ I went to the bar but there wasn't

 ✗ I went to the bar but there wasn't

 Take a look at another set of examples:

 ✗ I haven't spoken to

 Sometimes, using an assertive word in a negative sentence means the speaker is being sarcastic or is implying something that they do not want to express openly.

-Here, the speaker clearly knows who did not share their pay but doesn't want to say who.
+Here, the speaker clearly knows who did not pay their share but doesn't want to say who.
 That's why the speaker is using an assertive word.

 Non-assertive Words in Comparative Clauses

-Besides negative sentences and interrogatives, non-assertive words can appear in comparative clauses.
+Besides negative sentences and interrogatives, non-assertive words can also appear in comparative clauses.

 ✓ Martin is nicer than